yannawr/kittygo/README.md

 ## Notes

-- When running as `./kittygo.sh`, make sure the script has execute permissions.
 - kittygo uses a configuration file to manage the GOPATH.
 You can customize the configuration by editing the `config.conf` file.
 - Feel free to join in and contribute!